GenTrajSim/UOP/README.md

 The "cont_test.pl" and "cont_test.sh" are control programs that predict configurations in batches.

-In "cont_test.sh" line 32, The working path is specified in "only1". i.e. SAVE/MultiPT/only1/.
+In "cont_test.sh" line 32, The working path is specified in "only1".
 You can assign the ca_filenmae variable to the working pathname you want.

 And the OUTPUT file save in "../SAVE/1.0_DAMN_liq20/MultiPT/only1/" or "../SAVE/1.0_DAMN_liq20/MultiPT/$ca_filenmae/"